ducksinarowdata/absolutetrash/README.md

 * Birmingham, relative to its size, does not have a statistically high number of reported fly-tipping incidents.
 Bin strikes do not appear to have had a lasting, adverse effect on the reported statistics.
 * In large cities, reported incidents appear to be trending down.
 This is counter to the national (UK) trend, where reported incidents are trending up.
 * Additional research and modelling of fly-tipping data to analyse other contributing factors (ie. the pandemic which occurred in 2020, where we see fly-tipping reports at a peak, and cuts to local authority spending) will give more insight into the complex causes of fly-tipping, and how these incidents might be mitigated or remedied.
+* Future analysis could also look at the population of a region or city versus number of reported insights, this will help draw out insight on what types of areas are most prone to fly-tipping.